wmadavis/wmadavis.github.io/content/teaching.md

 Prerequisites

-+ ECON UN3211: Intermediate microeconomics
++ Intermediate microeconomics
-+ ECON UN3213: Intermediate macroeconomics
++ Intermediate macroeconomics
-+ ECON UN3412: Introduction to econometrics
++ Introduction to econometrics

 Serving as the department's research consultant TA providing guidance and preparing workshops for economics students conducting research as part of the honors program, the nine senior seminars, or as part-time research assistants.